mohammadabidhafiz1294/physics-note-old/content/Quantum-Mechanics/Concept behind Quantum Mechanics.md

 **Hermitian Operators**: Operators with real eigenvalues and orthogonal eigen functions.
 **Projection Operators**: Special Hermitian operators that project states onto subspaces.
 **Expectation Values**: Average values of observables calculated using Hermitian operators.
+**Eigen values:** represent measurable quantities in quantum mechanics.
+**Eigen functions:** describe the state of a system corresponding to those measurements.

 ---
 ### Reference
->These concepts are foundational in quantum mechanics and are discussed in detail in the documents you've tagged, such as "Principles of Quantum Mechanics" by R. Shankar and "A Student's Guide to the Schrödinger Equation" by Daniel A. Fleisch.
+>These concepts are foundational in quantum mechanics and are discussed in detail in the documents you've tagged, such as "Principles of Quantum Mechanics" by R. Shankar, "A Student's Guide to the Schrödinger Equation" by Daniel A. Fleisch &  "Introduction to Quantum Mechanics" by David J. Griffiths.